Cadiz Entry Requirements

 Travel medical insurance

-Required for visa nationals; recommended for all to cover EU medical costs.
+Required for visa nationals, strongly recommended for all.
+Must cover €30,000 medical expenses.

 Tips for Smooth Entry